Another day of "crisis tennis." I know you're all obsessed with Facebook, but pay more attention to Europe.

 That is a fragile hope, as we saw late in the day.

-When former Greek Prime Minister Lucas Papademos said, at 3:29pm ET, that an exit from the euro was being considered, the euro dropped and the Dow lost 50 points.
+When former Greek Prime Minister Lucas Papademos said, at 3:29pm ET, that an exit from the euro was being considered, the and the Dow lost 50 points.
 Almost immediately.
 He also said that an exit from the euro would be "catastrophic" for Greece.

 This is political brinkmanship of a high order: Papademos wants to create a coalition of political parties during the upcoming Greek election that will 1) support the bailout program, and 2) imply that they will somehow squeeze more money out of Europe.